Release 0.96

 you should make the first sentence a summary about the package, and not put a title

-or any other text between <body>
+or any other text between <body> and the

 first sentence.